 - Personalized, live appointment reminder calls

-- in combination with lenalidomide and dexamethasone, or bortezomib and dexamethasone, for the treatment of patients with multiple myeloma who have received at least one prior therapy
+- In combination with bortezomib and dexamethasone in patients who have received at least one prior therapy

-- in combination with pomalidomide and dexamethasone for the treatment of patients with multiple myeloma who have received at least two prior therapies including lenalidomide and a proteasome inhibitor
+- In combination with pomalidomide and dexamethasone in patients who have received at least two prior therapies including lenalidomide and a proteasome inhibitor

-- as monotherapy, for the treatment of patients with multiple myeloma who have received at least three prior lines of therapy including a proteasome inhibitor (PI) and an immunomodulatory agent or who are double-refractory to a PI and an immunomodulatory agent.
+- As monotherapy in patients who have received at least three prior lines of therapy including a proteasome inhibitor (PI) and an immunomodulatory agent or who are double-refractory to a PI and an immunomodulatory agent

 WARNINGS AND PRECAUTIONS

-To reduce the risk of delayed infusion reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
+To reduce the risk of delayed infusion-related reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
 Patients with a history of chronic obstructive pulmonary disease may require additional post-infusion medications to manage respiratory complications.
 Consider prescribing short- and long-acting bronchodilators and inhaled corticosteroids for patients with chronic obstructive pulmonary disease.

-Interference with Serological Testing – Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive Indirect Antiglobulin Test (Indirect Coombs test).
+Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive indirect antiglobulin test (indirect Coombs test).
 Daratumumab-mediated positive indirect antiglobulin test may persist for up to 6 months after the last daratumumab infusion.
 Daratumumab bound to RBCs masks detection of antibodies to minor antigens in the patient’s serum.
-The determination of a patient’s ABO and Rh blood type are not impacted.
+The determination of a patient’s ABO and Rh blood type is not impacted.
 Notify blood transfusion centers of this interference with serological testing and inform blood banks that a patient has received DARZALEX®.
 Type and screen patients prior to starting DARZALEX®.

-Interference with Determination of Complete Response – Daratumumab is a human IgG kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
+Daratumumab is a human immunoglobulin G (IgG) kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
 This interference can impact the determination of complete response and of disease progression in some patients with IgG kappa myeloma protein.

-Please see full Prescribing Information.
+Please click here to see the full Prescribing Information.